jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 - $$\textbf{public_housing_prc}$$: percentage of living places which are subsidized by the NY government.

-- $$\textbf{houses_subway}$$: percentage of living places in the neighborhood such that they have a metro station within 12 miles or less.

 - $$\textbf{houses_park}$$: percentage of living units in the neighborhood that have a park 14 miles or closer.